ccsb-scripps/Meeko/docs/source/tutorial2.rst

    micromamba create -c conda-forge -n meeko_tutorial python=3.10 -y micromamba activate meeko_tutorial

-In this tutorial, we will use `micromamba` as the example package manager.
+In this tutorial, we will use ``micromamba`` as the example package manager.
 Visit `this official guide  <https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html>`_ for a quick install and setup of micromamba.
-There are many equivalent ways to manage Python packages, such as `conda` and `mamba`.
+There are many equivalent ways to manage Python packages, such as ``conda`` and ``mamba``.
 You can easily adapt the commands to your preferred tool, as the syntax is largely compatible across these package managers.

 2. Install the required Python packages through `conda-forge`

 .. code-block:: bash

    micromamba install -c conda-forge cctbx-base numpy scipy rdkit gemmi -y

+Expose ``reduce2.py`` to system ``PATH``

 3. Install the additional packages and data from GitHub repositories